aroellin/reversi/README.md

 This launches a window with the Reversi board and a detailed control panel where you can:
 *   **Choose Player Color**: Play as Black (first player) or White.
 *   **Select AI Play Style**:
-    *   `Simple Policy`: The AI makes a move instantly based on the raw output of its policy head.
-This is fast but weaker.
+    *   `Simple Policy`: The AI moves instantly based on raw policy output (fast but weak).
-    *   `MCTS Search`: The AI uses Monte Carlo Tree Search for a configurable number of simulations before moving.
-This is much stronger but takes more time to think.
+    *   `MCTS Search`: The AI uses Monte Carlo Tree Search (stronger but slower).
-*   **Enable Hints**:
-    *   `Policy Hints`: Displays the raw policy probabilities as faint circles on legal moves.
+*   **Enable Hints**: Visualize the AI's preferences using either raw policy probabilities or the refined MCTS search distribution.
-    *   `MCTS Hints`: Runs a full MCTS search and displays the resulting move distribution, showing which moves the AI considers strongest after deep thought.
 *   **Undo Move**: Go back one or two turns (to undo your move and the AI's response).

-### 3. Play Against the AI (Web Interface)
+### 4. Play Against the AI (Web Interface)

-You can play against the same AI in any modern web browser without needing Python installed on the user's machine.
+You can play against the same AI in any modern web browser.

 **Step 1: Export the Model to ONNX**
-The ONNX (Open Neural Network Exchange) format is a standard for machine learning models that allows them to run on various platforms.
-Run the export script to convert your latest PyTorch model:
+Convert your latest PyTorch model into the web-compatible ONNX format.

 ```bash
 python pt2onnx.py